Death Eater: Barty Crouch Jr

-Bartemius "Barty" Crouch, Junior was captured by the Ministry of Magic along with Bellatrix, Rodolphus, and Rabastan Lestrange soon after the initial fall of Voldemort.
-His father, Bartemius Crouch, who headed the Department of Magical Law Enforcement at the time, sentenced him to life imprisonment in Azkaban.
+Bartemius "Barty" Crouch, Junior was captured by the Ministry of Magic along with Bellatrix, Rodolphus, and Rabastan Lestrange soon after the initial fall of Voldemort and torturing Neville's parents with the Cruciatus Curse.
+His father, Bartemius Crouch, who headed the Department of Magical Law Enforcement at the time, sentenced him to life imprisonment in Azkaban after being exposed by Igor Karkaroff.
+However, Barty Crouch Jr. eventually escaped the prison with the help of his father, who placed him under house arrest via the Imperius Curse.

-His father orchestrates a plan to have Barty Jr. escape according to the wishes of his terminally ill mother.
-Barty Jr and his mother are disguised as each other and they switch places during a visit, so that she can die in Azkaban while he (disguised as her) can walk free.
-His mother died and was buried as Barty Crouch Jr in Azkaban, and her death was staged shortly afterwards, with nothing being buried in a private funeral.
-Meanwhile, Barty Crouch Jr remained under an Invisibility Cloak at all times, and was placed under house arrest via the Imperius Curse by his father.

-Barty Crouch Jr attended the 1994 Quidditch World Cup under his Invisibility Cloak.
-During the attack on the tournament by other Death Eaters, he overcame the influence of his father's Imperius Curse, stole Harry Potter's wand and cast the Dark Mark in the sky.
+Barty Crouch Jr attended the 1994 Quidditch World Cup under an Invisibility Cloak.
+During the attack on the tournament by other Death Eaters, he overcame the influence of his father's Imperius Curse, stole Harry Potter's wand, and cast the Dark Mark in the sky.
 He was not discovered, but was taken back home by his father and placed under the Imperius Curse again.
 Soon thereafter, he was freed from his house arrest by Lord Voldemort, who placed Crouch Sr under the Imperius Curse instead.

-Crouch Jr later subdued and imprisoned Alastor "Mad-Eye" Moody, a famous Auror, and used Polyjuice Potion to assume Moody's appearance and infiltrate Hogwarts as the new Defence Against the Dark Arts teacher.
+Crouch Jr later subdued and imprisoned Alastor "Mad-Eye" Moody, a famous Auror, and used Polyjuice Potion to assume Moody's appearance and infiltrate Hogwarts as the new Defence Against the Dark Arts teacher, thus demonstrating the unforgivable curses.

 The revived Triwizard Tournament is held at Hogwarts, and Voldemort tasks Crouch Jr with ensuring Harry's victory.
-To do this, he puts Harry's name in the Goblet of Fire, bewitches Viktor Krum to attack Cedric Diggory in the maze, and stuns Fleur Delacour.
+To do this, he puts Harry's name in the Goblet of Fire, bewitches Viktor Krum with the Imperius Curse to attack Cedric Diggory in the maze, and stuns Fleur Delacour.
 When Harry and Cedric simultaneously touch the Triwizard Cup, which is a Portkey, it transports them to the graveyard in Little Hangleton, home of the Riddle family.
-There, after killing Cedric, Death Eater Peter Pettigrew uses Harry's blood in a ritual that returns Voldemort to a physical body.
-Voldemort attempts to kill Harry, but with the help of the ghost-echoes of Voldemort's previous victims, Harry escapes via the Portkey.
+There, after killing Cedric, Death Eater Peter Pettigrew uses Harry's blood in a ritual that returns Voldemort to a physical body and summon Lucius and the Death Eaters.
+Voldemort attempts to kill Harry, but with the help of the ghost-echoes of Voldemort's previous victims, Harry escapes via the Portkey with Cedric's body.

 When Harry reappears at Hogwarts, the still-disguised Crouch Jr hopes to succeed where his master failed and kill Harry; however, Dumbledore, Snape, and McGonagall foil his plot.
 Under the effects of Veritaserum, he recounts his plan to them.
 Although he is closely guarded so he can later repeat his testimony, a Dementor acting as bodyguard to Minister for Magic Cornelius Fudge attacks Crouch and sucks out his soul before anyone can stop it.
 Crouch lives from then on in a vegetative state, bereft of his memories or sense of self.

 He is played by David Tennant in the film adaptation of Harry Potter and the Goblet of Fire.